Low or No Tuition at Many Public Universities

 APS (Akademische Prüfstelle) verifies Indian academic credentials.
 All Indian students must get APS certification before applying.
 Process takes 4–6 weeks and costs ₹18,000.

-Yes!
-The 18-month Job Seeker Visa allows you to stay in Germany after graduation to find work.
-Once you get a job offer, you can apply for the EU Blue Card.
+Generally yes - the 18-month Job Seeker Visa allows you to stay in Germany after graduation to look for work.
+Once you have a qualifying job offer, you can apply for the EU Blue Card, which may lead toward permanent settlement over time depending on your German language level and other conditions.